ops/Dusty-Tapes/README.md

 This game has nothing to do with the game developed by Tehkan.
 I just didn't know that game with the same name already existed.

+While browsing through my old archives I found a few sketches.

 ![Image](images/map_draft1.png)

 ![Image](images/map_draft2.png)

-Here is map design draft with extended screen resolution which I had just discovered.
+Here is map design draft with final screen resolution which I had just discovered.
+The game works only on PAL machines due to extended screen resolution.
+The status line includes word 'keys' so the game was not about bombs in the first place.

 ![Image](images/map_draft3.png)

-The game works only on PAL machines due to extended screen resolution.
-Here is the same map from the actual game.
+Here is the map from the actual game.

 ![Image](bombjack/screenshot3.png)